Abstract

 Conclusions

-In this study, we presented and analyzed the highest resolution structure of an AdhE spirosome to date.
-In comparison to the apo E. coli spirosome structure, which purifies in the compact conformation, the apo C. thermocellum spirosomes are extended (23, 24).
-Our data identifies the extended conformation as the more structurally stable form in both the case of E. coli and C. thermocellum, which disagrees with the reality of the compact spirosome being the stable, apo conformation from E. coli.
+In this study, we presented and analyzed a high-resolution structure of the AdhE spirosome from C. thermocellum.
+In comparison to the apo E. coli spirosome structure, which purifies in the compact conformation, the apo C. thermocellum spirosomes are primarily extended (23, 24).
+Our structural comparison identifies the extended conformation as the more structurally stable form in both the case of E. coli and C. thermocellum, which disagrees with the reality of the compact spirosome being the stable, apo conformation from E. coli.
 The evidence for the extended spirosome as the more stable form includes the higher number of salt bridges and hydrogen bonds between molecules in the extended as compared to the compact.
 Furthermore, extended spirosomes have a larger buried surface area in the dimer interface than the compact spirosomes (5000 Å2 compared to 3800 Å2, respectively), imparting additional stability.
 Although we could not structurally identify exact features that would predict which conformation was preferred, we have evidence from negative-stain EM experiments that conformation does not rely solely upon the environment: C. thermocellum spirosomes are extended in both endogenous and exogenous expression conditions.
 Therefore, there must be some intrinsic structural elements that contribute to the apo state of the spirosome, although we have not found that element in this study.
-While we identified compact spirosomes in our study, they were outnumbered by the more-preferred extended spirosome, which further indicates that the extended structure is more stable for C. thermocellum, regardless of expression host.
+This could potentially be due to the differences between Gram-positive and Gram-negative bacteria.
+In previous studies, compact spirosomes have only been isolated from Gram-negatives while solely extended spirosomes have been isolated from Gram-positives.
+Furthermore, while the compact spirosomes can transition to extended in the presence of cofactors, the reverse has not been previously observed with an extended spirosome (22-24, 31).
+Here, we identified compact spirosomes in our study, although they were largely outnumbered by the more-preferred extended spirosome, which further indicates that the extended structure is more stable for C. thermocellum, regardless of expression host.
+While these compact spirosomes could result from expression in E. coli, which is very unlikely, we also identified compact spirosomes in a native C. thermocellum lysate, which would not have similar contamination issues.
 Close examination of the structure revealed a potential novel allosteric NAD(P)H binding site that lies between two monomers of AdhE, identified by a characteristic NAD(P)H binding motif.
 The GxGxxG motif is highly conserved across 1000 AdhE sequences, indicating its importance in the protein.
 Further studies will be necessary to fully understand the role of this motif.

 The second conclusion of this paper is that intermediate channeling is possible and may be the primary purpose of large, spirosome ultrastructures.
-An intriguing finding from prior research is that the spirosome is necessary for the acetyl-CoA to acetaldehyde reaction in the Aldh domain, yet unneeded for the reverse reaction or for ADH activity (23, 24).
+An intriguing finding from prior research is that the spirosome is necessary for the acetyl-CoA to acetaldehyde reaction in the ALDH domain, yet unneeded for the reverse reaction or for ADH activity (23, 24).
 Therefore, a channel might be necessary to funnel acetaldehyde away from the ALDH active site to prevent product inhibition in the ALDH site.
 Prior research identified a similar channel in E. coli AdhE spirosomes yet did not confirm its role nor characterize the movement of intermediates within the channel (24).
 Here, we identified an enclosed tunnel between an ALDH domain and an ADH domain of two separate proteins in C. thermocellum and used MD to examine possible aldehyde channeling.
 While the channel can be found in both the compact and extended structures, we see that the channel in the compact conformation has areas that are exposed to the cytosol, whereas the extended channel is entirely enclosed.
 This further supports the idea that the extended spirosome is the active form of AdhE (26).
 MD simulations further corroborate this, showing that the aldehyde intermediate has a much longer occupation time in the channel of the extended form.
-Thus, we believe that the spirosome may exist to control the reaction flux in high-reactant conditions.
+Future mutagenesis studies will be needed to confirm whether the spirosome exists to control the reaction flux in high-reactant conditions.

 The C. thermocellum AdhE structure, in combination with molecular dynamics and comparative analysis with the E. coli structures, establishes a baseline for further studies using mutagenesis to increase the efficacy of the protein.
 This work provides insight as to why the spirosome seems to be necessary for only one direction of the reaction, as well as opens new and interesting questions as to why certain variants of AdhE natively exist in different conformations.
 It also provides a template that could be replicated in other systems where toxic intermediates need to be sequestered to increase the production of valuable biochemicals.